alt1f923/flightless/README.md

 Dawn has been given renewed life and is now operating under the name 'Twilight'.
 Because of this I will be migrating my bot back to Rust.
 ### Can I be able to run this bot on my hardware using my own Token?
 Yes.
-To an extent, you will be able to run Flightless on your own Token, even provide your own custom command prefix from the command terminal when you start it.
+To an extent, this was my original intention with the bot, but it is less of a priority for me now.
+However you will be able to run Flightless on your own Token.
+Provided you set up a MongoDB database with the instructions down below.

 # Installation
 ### WIP